 Customers with traditional pension products in both Norway and Sweden, can normally claim a guaranteed level of annual pension for the remainder of their lives.
 If the average life expectancy increases more than what has been assumed in the calculation of premiums and reserves, Storebrand must cover the difference.
 Storebrand also has some risk associated with increased longevity for surviving dependents.
 The most important method for controlling risk is that pricing and reserves assume that the trend towards increased longevity will continue.
 The actual development in longevity compared with the expected provides the basis for assessing whether pricing and reserves are adequate.
-Storebrand also offers insurance that provides payment to surviving dependants in the event of death, whereby the risk is associated with more people dying prematurely.
+Storebrand also offers insurance that provides payment to surviving dependents in the event of death, whereby the risk is associated with more people dying prematurely.
 This risk is low in relation to the risk from increased longevity.

 Storebrand provides disability insurance, mainly in the form of group insurance for companies.
 The disability coverage can be linked to both traditional guaranteed pension products and defined contribution pensions.
 The risk is associated with more people than expected becoming disabled or fewer disabled people than expected returning to work.
-Storebrand also offers insurance cover relating to illness, accident, or occupational injury.
-The risk, however, is limited due to this being a small part of the overall premiums.
 In Norway, historically there has been a connection between increased unemployment and increased disability.
-A consequence of the corona-pandemic has been increased economic uncertainty and higher unemployment.
-To accommodate for the uncertainty, Storebrand Livsforsikring has increased the reserves in 2020.

-Storebrand Livsforsikring also offers insurance cover relating to illness, accident, or occupational injury.
+Storebrand also offers insurance cover relating to illness, accident, or occupational injury.
 The risk, however, is limited due to this being a small part of the overall premiums.